 9 steps to jump start your digital experience platform implementation

-The days of battling over price or even the quality of a product will soon be behind us.
 Customer experience is becoming more important than content marketing, mobile optimization, and personalization.
 However, this isn’t surprising considering that customer experience encapsulates all of those marketing features.
 Many companies understand the importance of customer experience but struggle to get their feet off the ground to begin implementing a digital strategy.

 These 9 steps will provide a simple roadmap and plan of action to get you started.